-1. Introduction
+1. INTRODUCTION

 1.1.
 Background and motivation.
-The classical approach to the existence of weak solutions of the instationary, incompressible Navier-Stokes Equations views these equations as an infinite-dimensional dynamical system (see, e.g., [Tem79] and the references there).
-From this point of view, most methods for the numerical solution of the instationary (Navier-) Stokes equations are time marching methods: assuming that some approximate solution on time t is available, for a sufficiently small time increment $\Delta t > 0$ , an approximate solution on time $t + \Delta t$ is computed by solving a corresponding stationary problem.
+The classical approach to the existence of weak solutions of the instationary, incompressible Navier-Stokes Equations views these equations as an infinite-dimensional dynamical system (see, e.g., [Tem79, Ch.
+III] and the references there).
+In line with this view, most methods for the numerical solution of the instationary (Navier-) Stokes equations are time marching methods: assuming that some approximate solution on time t is available, for a sufficiently small time increment $\Delta t > 0$, an approximate solution on time $t + \Delta t$ is computed by solving a corresponding stationary problem.

 Because of the generally lacking global smoothness of the solution, efficient numerical schemes have to be adaptive.
-With suitable time-marching schemes, it is possible to adapt both the spatial 'mesh', and the time step $\Delta t$ depending on t.
-Combined space-time adaptivity, where $\Delta t$ is adapted depending on the spatial location, are not easily accommodated by classical time stepping schemes, although some studies on local time stepping have appeared, see e.g. [EL94, FNWW09, Sav08].
-In any case, due to the character of time marching, it seems very hard to guarantee a kind of quasi-optimal distribution of the 'grid-points' over space and time, and no results in this direction are presently known to us.
+With suitable time-marching schemes, it is possible to adapt both the spatial 'mesh', and the time step Δt depending on t.
+We refer to [BV04] for an a posteriori error analysis of such an approach.

-To develop an alternative for time marching schemes, in [SS09, CS11] we studied simultaneously space-time variational formulations of linear parabolic evolution equations.
-The operators defined by such variational formulations were shown to be boundedly invertible between a Hilbert space $H_1$ and the dual of another Hilbert space $H_2$ , both $H_1$ and $H_2$ being Bochner spaces or intersections of those.
+Combined space-time adaptivity, where Δt is adapted also depending on the spatial location, are not easily accommodated by classical time stepping schemes, although some studies on local time stepping have appeared, see e.g. [EL94, FNWW09, Sav08].

-$Date \hbox{: October 9, 2011.}$
+Date: August 1, 2013.

-$2000\ Mathematics\ Subject\ Classification.\quad 35A15, 35Q30, 76D05, 76D07, 76M30.$
+2000 Mathematics Subject Classification.
+35A15,35Q30,76D05,76D07,76M30.